Hawaii governor declares state of emergency as Tropical Storm Calvin threatens to deliver strong winds and torrential rain to the Big Island - KESQ

 (CNN) — Tropical Storm Calvin strengthened Tuesday as it continued to approach Hawaii’s Big Island, where more than a million people are under a state of emergency and a tropical storm warning is in effect.

-Packing winds of 60 mph, Calvin was about 175 miles southeast of Hilo, according to a Tuesday evening update from the National Hurricane Center.
+Packing winds of 50 mph, Calvin was about 140 miles south of Hilo late Tuesday, according to an update from the National Hurricane Center.

 The storm threatens to deliver strong winds and heavy rainfall that could result in flash flooding and mudslides.
-Calvin is expected to remain a tropical storm for a day and a half before weakening later this week.
+Calvin is expected to remain a tropical storm for a day and a half before weakening.

 “Calvin is forecast to pass south of Hawaii County tonight, bringing a period of flash flooding, dangerous surf and damaging winds.
 Calvin is expected to weaken as it moves westward to the south of the other Hawaiian Islands Wednesday and Wednesday night,” the National Weather Service in Honolulu said.